 This case, which was decided in Massachusetts District Court by Judge Michael Ponsor, represented an important step in the broadening litigation around the Americans with Disabilities Act (ADA) in the digital age.

-Now, however, eight years later, the central question of the lawsuit surrounding website accessibility is far from settled.
+Now, however, years later, the central question of the lawsuit surrounding website accessibility is far from settled.

 What is the Americans with Disabilities Act, and what questions did it raise?

 The ADA was signed into law in 1990 by President George H.W.
 Bush.
 The signing took place on the south lawn of the White House on a beautiful summer day.

 The intended result of this monumental legislation was to allow Americans with disabilities to more easily gain access to places of business, worship, education, and government.